nhselect/step1-training/content/user-guide/educator/05-enrolling-learners/enrolling-your-learners/index.md

 ![](/img/enrolling_3.png)

-5. Select **Step 1 proficiencies – National proficiencies Framework for Registered Nurses in Adult Critical care** and select **Next**
+5. Select **Steps proficiencies – National proficiencies Framework for Registered Nurses in Adult Critical care** and select **Next**

 ![](/img/enrolling_4.png)

-> **If you cannot see the Step 1 proficiencies listed as an option, this suggests the Learner has already been enrolled on the Step 1 proficiencies by someone else.**
+> **If you cannot see the Steps proficiencies listed as an option, this suggests the Learner has already been enrolled on the Steps proficiencies by someone else.**

 6. You can select an **optional completion date** for the staff member (or leave blank).
 Select **Next** when you’re ready to proceed